directus/directus/docs/reference/sdk.md

     <a name="options.storage.prefix"></a>

-    - `prefix` [optional] _String_ - Defines the tokens prefix tokens to be saved.
+    - `prefix` [optional] _String_ - Defines the tokens prefix tokens that are saved.
 This should be fulfilled with different values when using multiple instances of SDK.
 Defaults to `''` (no prefix).
-    - `mode` [optional] _String_ - Defines the storage to be used for save tokens.
+    - `mode` [optional] _String_ - Defines the storage location to be used to save tokens.
 Allowed values are `LocalStorage` and `MemoryStorage`.
 Defaults to `LocalStorage` on browsers and `MemoryStorage` on Node.js.
-The mode `LocalStorage` is not compatible on Node.js.
+The mode `LocalStorage` is not compatible with Node.js.

   <a name="options.transport"></a>